eth-protocol-fellows/protocol-studies/docs/contributing.md

     - Use concise and clear statements
     - Break down your text using blockquotes, bullet points or images
 - Always link your resources and verify them
-- Use bullet points or tables for topics which require enumarating
+- Use bullet points or tables for topics which require enumerating
 - Highlight keywords to support scanning and skimming through the article
 - Provide visualizations to explain the topic better
 - When using acronyms or a technical jargon, make sure to introduce it first